aergoio/heraj/docs/source/introduction/index.rst

 Compatibility
 -------------

-Heraj can be used in jdk 7 or higher.
-But jdk 8 is recommanded.
+Heraj can be used in jdk7 or higher.
+But jdk8 is recommanded.

 ======== ================ ================ ========================
 heraj    aergo            jdk              android